Formerly WB9JPS, licensed since 1972 and originally from Illinois. Was QRT from 1980 to 2011.

-I enjoy operating CW and have finally achieved DXCC (200+) and WAS.
+I enjoy operating CW and have achieved DXCC (200+) on 7 bands, and WAS.
 I'm also a casual contester and member of NCCC.
 To date, I have exactly 1 QSO on SSB; at least I know that the microphone works!
 Maybe more in the future...
-In the photo above, you can see me huddled over my tiny operating position that is dominated by the mighty HP 8568B spectrum analyzer.
+In the photo above, you can see me huddled over my tiny operating position.
 And yes, I'm dressed for cold weather because it's January and the shop is really cold!
 Try operating QRQ with gloves on some time...
 The station resides on a cart that I origianlly built for some test equpment and it can be rolled around and covered up when a woodworking project is in progress.
 Dust is a big problem and I'm forever tidying up.
 My website is:http://www.wb9jps.com

 I'm an electronics engineer at the Lawrence Livermore National Laboratory, and a graduate of the University of Illinois.
 My professional interests and experience are instrumentation, high-performance analog and interface circuit design, and physics diagnostics.
 I wrote two books, "LabVIEW Graphical Programming" and "LabVIEW Power Programming" and currently have nine patents in various fields.
 In my spare time, I enjoy fine woodworking, metalworking, bicyling, and hiking.

 Here's my QSL card.
 That's a view of Mount Diablo during February, as seen from my front door.
 The fields are now all filled with Chardonnay grapevines, owned by Wente Bros. winery.
 Livermore is a big winegrowing area, among the first in the U.S. as it turns out.
 Also used to be a huge rose growing area.